Denmark's International Security Cooperation

 Reorientation of security cooperation

 - Security cooperation in connection with international operations, in which Danish soldiers are or have been deployed.
-Eg. The Balkans and Afghanistan.
+Eg. in Afghanistan.

 - Support to positive and democratic development of, in particular, the armed forces of countries going through a transformation process and willing to cooperate.
-Eg. Serbia and Bosnia-Hercegovina.
+Eg. Iraq and Eastern Africa.

 - Security Cooperation as support to countries who wish to be a part of the Euro-Atlantic security architecture.
 Eg. Georgia and Ukraine.

-In the 1990s, Danish security cooperation focused primarily on the central- and eastern European states.
-Since then several of those countries have become NATO members.
-At the same time, Denmark’s international involvement has changed character.
+In the 1990s, Danish security cooperation focused primarily on the central- and eastern European states and since then several of those countries have become NATO members.